San2021331091/Smart-Cart-Backend/README.md

 ### GET /notifications

-Returns the 5 most recent product notifications with the following JSON structure:
+Returns the 5 most recent product notifications with this JSON structure:

 ```json
 [